MrTechi-Dev/simple_shell/README.md

 ## Execute the simple shell

-Afters installing the shell you can run it in interactive mode or non-interactive mode
+After installing the shell you can run it in interactive mode or non-interactive mode

 ```
 cd simple_shell/